Little Devil

-"Little Devil" is a song written by Neil Sedaka and Howard Greenfield which was released by Sedaka as a single in 1961.
-The title track of Sedaka's 1961 album Neil Sedaka Sings Little Devil and His Other Hits, it was a hit, reaching #11 in the US Billboard Charts.
+"Little Devil" is a song written by Neil Sedaka and Howard Greenfield which was recorded by Sedaka and released as a single in 1961.
+Included in the Sedaka's 1961 album Neil Sedaka Sings Little Devil and His Other Hits, the song was a hit, reaching #11 in the US Billboard Charts.
+In Canada it was #2 for 2 weeks.

 The personnel on the song included: Al Caiola, Bucky Pizzarelli and Charles Macy on guitar; George Duvivier on bass; Phil Kraus on percussion; David "Panama" Francis on drums; Romeo Penque, Sol Schlinger and Herman Yorks on saxophone; Jack Keller and Ernie Hayes on piano; and Harry Lookofsky, Julius Held, David Nadien, Paul Winter, Arnold Eidus and Julius Brand on violins.